|

 from my own kitchen, a strong

-but thin steel blade with a bit of ‘give’ to it.
-The combination of
+but thin blade made of Sheffield steel with a bit of ‘give’ to it.
+This combination of

 firmness